IRicTheCoder/GuuFramework/.features/guu.md

 - All values start at `1000000` (1 million) to avoid problems.

 ## Eden Harmony
 Eden Harmony is an enhanced version of the Harmony system, it still depends on the Harmony library to work and simply improves things on top of it.
 It also adds a different (and maybe better) way to design patch classes.
-All these features require the use o `EdenHarmony` instead of `Harmony`, the first inherits from the latter so only `EdenHarmony` needs to be called even if patches from the original systema are present.
+All these features require the use of `EdenHarmony` instead of `Harmony`, the first inherits from the latter so only `EdenHarmony` needs to be called even if patches from the original system are present.

 - Patch class names need to always be *`TypeName_PatchX`*.
   - *`TypeName`* is the name of the type to patch.